oroinc/documentation/book/data_api.rst

 .. note::
     According to the design of the HTTP specification, GET requests are used only to read data and not change it.
     So, they are considered safe.
-That is, they can be called without risk of data modification or corruption — calling it once has the same effect as calling it 10 times.
+That is, they can be called without risk of data modification or corruption—calling it once has the same effect as calling it 10 times.

 POST